 - Increase your horse’s exercise by turning them out in a dry lot, creating a track system, and/or longeing or riding on a more frequent basis.

 - Some horses may need medication to induce weight loss or help manage EMS.
 Your veterinarian can advise on this.

-Although healthy horses can experience disruptions in the gut microbiome on occasion due to stress from competition or travel or sudden changes in hay or feed, the balance is usually naturally restored in a short period of time.
+It’s worth mentioning that healthy horses can experience disruptions in the gut microbiome on occasion due to stress from competition or travel or sudden changes in hay or feed; however, with these horses, digestive system balance is usually naturally restored in a short period of time.

 Animals undergoing chronic stress from illnesses such as EMS may not be able to naturally re-establish a normal balance within their gut microbiome without intervention though.

 Therefore, when devising a treatment plan for your EMS horse, consider adding probiotics along with the recommended dietary and management changes, such as increased exercise, in order to get your horse on the road to recovery.